 In this case, the Court of Appeal decided that past contributions or substantial improvements by the wife to the asset before it was gifted to the husband cannot be taken into account for the gift to be considered a matrimonial asset under Section 112(10) of the Women’s Charter.

-Should you have any doubts or require further clarifications, please do not hesitate to contact our Specialist Divorce Lawyers who are more than happy to discuss and assist further.
+Should you have any doubts or require further clarifications, please do not hesitate to contact our Divorce Lawyers who are more than happy to discuss and assist further.

 RELATED ARTICLE: How do Courts Divide the Matrimonial Assets?